BAAI-EI-DATA/RoboDriver/README_en.md

 It covers Conda environments, project installation, PyTorch options, optional audio libraries, and running sample dataflows.

 ## Roadmap

+The following items are in development (ETA ~1 month):

 - Integrate with ROS1
 - Integrate with ROS2